The 'Nigerian factor' and what it may imply for TB in Africa

 Nigeria’s the most populous country in the region, and this was the first major African prevalence survey in years.

 The results proved to be more than a little shocking: the measured 'crude prevalence of smear-positive TB' was revealed to be 256 cases per 100,000 population.
 In contrast the last estimated gross prevalence rate (one which included both smear-positive and smear-negative cases) which appeared in the 2013 Global TB Report was 163/100,000.
-This estimate, however, is not comparable with the survey's result - it was made with the reckoning that 57% of the estimated prevalent disease was sputum-positive, with the rest being sputum-negative...
+This estimate, however, is not comparable with the survey's result - itwas made with the reckoning that 57% of the estimated prevalent disease was sputum-positive, with the rest being sputum-negative...

 So the estimated prevalence of sputum-positive disease for 2012 (as published in the Prevalence Survey) was even lower at 93/100,000 – which is a considerable amount less than 256/100,000.

-So it looks like TB has been being underestimated by a factor of nearly three in a country which is both one of the WHO's 22 ‘High Burden Countries’ and also one of the 27 ‘High Burden MDR-TB' ones.
+Which means that it looks like TB has been being underestimated by a factor of nearly three in a country which is both one of the WHO's 22 ‘High Burden Countries’ and also one of the 27 ‘High Burden MDR-TB' ones.
 As such it should surely have been benefiting from extra attention and support from the WHO and so the implications of this survey should have caused shock waves around the world of medicine, public health and medical science.
 Very little about it appeared anywhere in the global media on the subject, however, in spite its devastatingly serious epidemiological import.

 The survey's results were deemed by the WHO itself to be of “high quality”.
 As such they warrant being taken seriously.
 And as such it’s worth considering what they might mean, not just for Nigeria, but also for the rest of the region as well.

-One of the most obvious conclusions is that the Case Detection Rate (or CDR – which is the percentage of cases who are being diagnosed in relation to the total epidemic) was being estimated way too high for the country.
+One of the most obvious conclusions is that the Case Detection Rate (or CDR – which is the percentage of cases who are being diagnosed in relation to the total estimated epidemic's incidence) was being estimated way too high for the country.
 Calculations from the survey suggest that as few as 16% of all recent cases can have been being spotted when this was previously being estimated and reported to be 51%.
 This means that there must be much more infectious disease in the community than was previously thought possible – or which was being used within the calculations which produced all of the other estimates for the country.

 Other related estimates have now been recalculated and published in the recent WHO Global Tuberculosis Report 2014 - with incidence rates for Nigeria that are now over 200% higher than in the previous report, prevalence rates that are 100% higher (amounting to a very frightening extra 300,000 current cases in the country), and a terrifying 400% hike in mortality numbers.
 This last highest percentage rise has been recalculated in consideration of the larger-than-previously-estimated number of untreated cases many of whom must be ending up dead.